 - A good banking relationship and the ability to borrow money

 - A succession plan

 - Low debt to equity

 - A strong personal financial statement

-About me: I help my clients make money by building and maintaining durable surety relationships.
+I help my clients make money by building and maintaining durable surety relationships.
 I do that by being your (a) Translator (b) Business Consultant and (c) Matchmaker.